pipedown/node-noise/README.md

 To return multiple values, embed the return paths in other JSON structures.

-For each match this example return 2 values inside an array:
+For each match this example returns 2 values inside an array:

 ```
 find {foo: == "bar"}